baio/exclusible/README.md

 ```

 > Note: If you change API or Web client port to serve application, authorization will stop to work since it requires changes in `Auth0` configuration settings such as `Allowed callback url`

+## Other notes

++ There is no tests at the moment due to the lack of time
++ Documentation generation also absent

 ## Task description